 In August 2019 I received my PhD in Library and Information Science, from the School of Information Sciences (iSchool) at the University of Illinois at Urbana-Champaign.
 My area of focus is Educational Informatics.

 I completed the Master of Science in Library and Information Science degree at the University of Illinois in 2013.
 I also earned a Master of Arts in Interdisciplinary Studies from the University of Washington – Tacoma in 2008 and a Bachelor of Arts in Anthropology degree from Bryn Mawr College in 2004.

-I work as a Research Assistant with the University of Illinois’s Data Analytics Team.
+I currently work as a Postdoctoral Research Associate with the University of Illinois’s Data Analytics Team.
 One of my responsibilities includes documenting, cleaning, and analyzing the University of Illinois’s Coursera data.
 Information about our research is available at MOOCs@Illinois.
 For a direct link to the documentation I have created, visit our Coursera data documentation wiki.